 First let’s talk about my favorite food feature – texture.
 Pumpkin puree made these ‘cakes decadently creamy.
 Creamy in a good way, not in the “are these cooked all the way?” way.

 Scent is right up there with texture.
 My kitchen filled with the smell of fall as these were cooking thanks to the warm cinnamon, nutmeg, and ginger flavors.
-A little vanilla for richness and I was ready to build a campfire… but I refrained, as that’s prohibited by my condo’s HOA.
+A little vanilla for richness and I was ready to build a campfire.
+Who needs those $12.99 candles from Bed, Bath, and Beyond?!

 Now, if you’ll excuse me I have to go make these for breakfast.
 Again.